nomeata/gipeda/README.md

 Setting it up
 -------------

- * Clone gipedia somewhere, possibly directly into your webspace.
+ * Clone gipeda somewhere, possibly directly into your webspace.
  * Install a Haskell compiler, including the `cablal` tool.
  * Install a few packages